 For more information on BACTS’ Non-Discrimination programs and the procedures to file a complaint see below.

 Inquires concerning BACTS’ policies, investigations, complaints, compliance with applicable laws, regulations, and concerns regarding compliance with Title VI and Environmental Justice laws and regulations, may be directed to:

 12 Acme Road Suite 104

 Brewer, Maine 04412

-Complaints may also be filed directly with the Maine Department of Transportation or Federal Highway Administration or the U.S. Department of Justice at:
+Complaints may also be filed directly with the Maine Department of Transportation, the Federal Highway Administration or the U.S. Department of Justice at:

 |Amy E. Hughes, Director|

 Civil Rights Office